Set up by: Company Admins

-If you wish to set up a test account before enabling SSO on production, please request it with your Account Executive or Miro Sales representative.
-Only those who configure SSO will be added to this test account.
+If you wish to set up a test instance before enabling SSO on production, please request it with your Account Executive or Miro Sales representative.
+Only those who configure SSO will be added to this test instance.

 Our main SSO tutorial can be seen here.

 Click the Applications tab and choose to Browser App Catalogue:

 Find our preconfigured app for easy setup and click to Add it:

 Give the app in your gallery the label you prefer (other steps are optional) and click Next to switch to the Sign-On options tab:

 In the Sign-On Options all the values we expect are already filled and no additional data are required.

 ⚠️ You may add customized values if you prefer, but make sure that the Default Relay State is kept empty: our standalone apps employ redirection to the end-user's browser during the authentication procedure and generate unique RelayState values for that.
 If you use a Default value, Okta will overwrite our data and your users will only be able to access Miro's browser version, but not any standalone apps (desktop, tablet, mobile).

 Click to Finish.
 You will be able to go back and edit any fields later if need be.

 💡 The Application username format is by default set to Okta Username which is okay if your Username is in the email format.
 Alternatively set the Username to Email.